 QPR Modeling Client creates and uses three kinds of files: model files, backup files and template files.

-A model can be moved or copied to another computer by simply delivering it e.g. using E-mail or USB memory stick.
+A model can be moved or copied to another computer by simply delivering it e.g. using electronic mail or floppy disk.
 When moving a model file certain things should be kept in mind.
-Firstly, texts on diagrams may look different on the other computers if used fonts are not available.
+Firstly, texts on flow charts may look different on the other computers if used fonts are not available.
 Secondly, links to information item locations may not work if the information item cannot be found or opened in the new environment.

 Sharing Model Files